jbakic/Shielded.Gossip/README.md

 2 seconds (configurable) a server randomly picks a gossip partner, and if they're not already in a gossip exchange, starts one.
 Direct mail will by default not be sent to a server who we're in a gossip exchange with right now, but this is configurable.
-The backends can also be configured to simply start gossip exchanges on every write instead of sending direct mail, or the direct mail can simply be turned off.
+The backends can also be configured to start gossip exchanges on every write instead of sending direct mail, or the direct mail can simply be turned off.

 The anti-entropy exchange begins by sending a small package of last changes on the server (default is 10 key/value pairs, but will vary because we send only whole transactions), and the